Society and the media usually depict the holiday season as a time of joy and relaxation.

 You don’t have to be in crisis to ask for help.
 Tell someone you trust—a caregiver, family member, friend, teacher, counselor or religious leader—about what you’re going through.
 Enlist them in making a plan for dealing with holiday stress.
 They can provide support, encouragement, and a safe space when you need it.
 If you have a therapist, talk with them about your holiday worries and coping skills to help you achieve your goals.
 Normal therapy schedules often get disrupted during the holidays.
 Consider making a plan with your therapist detailing your treatment schedule, therapist’s availability, and how you can access support outside of clinic hours.

 If you don’t go to therapy now but think you might want to, ask about services today.
-If you’re 10-22 years old and live near NYC, you can make a free, confidential appointment at the Mount Sinai Adolescent Health Center by calling (212) 423-3000.
+Those who are 10-22 years old and live near NYC can make a free, confidential appointment at the Mount Sinai Adolescent Health Center by calling (212) 423-3000.
 If you’re in crisis, call 911, go to the nearest Emergency Room, or contact the National Suicide Prevention Lifeline at 1-800-273-8255.
 Emergency services are available 24/7.
 Remember: you are not alone.

 7. Have a Happy Holiday